wso2-attic/ballerina-integrator/README.md

             kubectl apply -f /home/pubudu/wso2/bbg/restful-service/guide/target/kubernetes/restful_service
 ```

-- You can verify that the Docker image that we specified in `@kubernetes:Deployment` was created using the `docker images` command.
+- Use the `docker images` command to verify whether the Docker image that you specified in `@kubernetes:Deployment` was created.
-- The Kubernetes artifacts related to the service will be generated in `./target/restful_service/kubernetes`.
+- The Kubernetes artifacts related to the service are generated in the `./target/restful_service/kubernetes` directory.
 - Now you can create the Kubernetes deployment using:

 ```bash